 For those facing unfair tactics by local law enforcement or ICE officials, retaining the services of a qualified Miami immigration lawyer can provide added help in pleading your case to these authorities.
 Your Miami immigration lawyer will deal with all applicable paperwork and will provide you with assertive representation for your case and your situation.

 If you need the help of an experienced Miami ICE deportation lawyer, Pozo Goldstein can provide you with expert help to resolve issues with deportation proceedings, questions about citizenship or immigration issues.
-Call our office today at 305-856-0400 to schedule a free initial consultation with us.
+Call our office today at 305-856-0400 to schedule an initial consultation with us.
 We look forward to the opportunity to serve you.